 Check your child's Immunisation History Statement carefully.
 If you think their vaccinations are incomplete or incorrect, contact your immunisation provider.
-Don’t forget to keep your address and personal details up to date too.
+Don’t forget to keep your address and personal details up to date with Medicare and your vaccine provider too.

 A Translating and Interpreting Service is available by calling 131 450, Monday to Friday from 8:30am to 4:45pm.